phalcon-orphanage/docs/en/reference/translate.rst

     <!-- String: hi-user => 'Hello %name%' -->
     <p><?php echo $t->_("hi-user", array("name" => $name)); ?></p>

 Some applications implement multilingual on the URL such as http://www.mozilla.org/**es-ES**/firefox/.
-Phalcon can implement this by a `REGEX router`_.
+Phalcon can implement this by a :doc:`REGEX router <routing>`.

-.. _Phalcon_Translate: ../api/Phalcon_Translate
-.. _REGEX router: routing